 Transferring room or residence

 We understand that you may feel unhappy in your room, but want to assure you that there is support and help available to you.
-It is entirely normal to find things difficult when your first move in, and although moving can feel like the solution, there's a lot of other things we would try first even in a previous years when transfers were possible.
+It is entirely normal to find things difficult when your first move in, and although moving can feel like the solution, there's a lot of other things we would try first.
 You should first speak to your Residential Life team about the issues you are having with settling in.
 They will be able to offer you help and advice.

 If there are issues with your room